peerScholar Instructor Guide

 A supported web browser

-peerScholar runs in your web browser and supports using Chrome, Firefox, or Safari.
+peerScholar runs in your web browser and supports Chrome, Firefox, or Safari.
+For more information on which versions work, check the peerScholar supported browser page.

 Tips

-• Although peerScholar can be accessed outside of Canvas, students must access peerScholar through Canvas to properly register in your peerScholar course.
-Direct students to UBC’s peerScholar student guide for more information.
+• Although peerScholar can be accessed outside of Canvas, students need to access peerScholar through Canvas to properly register in your peerScholar course.
+Please direct your students to UBC’s peerScholar student guide for more information.

 How can I plan my course design and delivery to use peerScholar?

-Click any bar below for considerations for using peerScholar.
+Click any accordion bar below for considerations for using peerScholar.

 Expand All